-The Department of Psychological Science has five graduate assistantships (GA).
+The Department of Psychological Science has six graduate assistantships (GA).
 A full-time GA works 20 hours per week and receives $3,750.00 per semester.
 This also includes a scholarship covering up to 10 hours of graduate-level-course work per semester.
 Students are allowed a maximum of four semesters as a graduate assistant.
-The Psychology GA positions are as follows:
+The Psychological Science GA positions are as follows:

 - Physiological Psychology Laboratory – student must have completed an undergraduate course in physiological psychology prior to applying for this position.

-- Research Design & Analysis Laboratory Assistant (two positions)– students must have computer skills and a working familiarity with the major statistical software packages in order to be considered for this position.
+- Research Design & Analysis– student must have computer skills and a working familiarity with the major statistical software packages in order to be considered for this position.

 - Assistant to the instructors of General Psychology – student needs good writing skills and knowledge of basic psychology.

-- Research Coordinator - student must have strong computer skills, interpersonal skills, and an understanding of human subjects procedures in order to manage the online research participation system.
+- Research Design & Analysis/Research Coordinator - student must have strong computer skills, interpersonal skills, and an understanding of human subjects procedures in order to manage the online research participation system.

 To be considered for one of the above positions, the student is advised to apply at least six months in advance of the semester he/she wishes to begin serving as a graduate assistant.
 Selection of psychology graduate assistants is highly competitive.